mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 the players during interstellar travel.
 World creation examines the single most important world in each system and determines the basic characteristics for it.
-This information is retained for use in adventures on the world’s surface.
+This information is retained for use in adventures on the world's surface.

 Some campaigns may eschew star mapping, using an existing sector map (such as the Spinward Marches), or focussing on a